Some posts contain compensated links. Please read this disclaimer for more info.

 |From 6th day each day additionally||68 HRK|

 As one would expect, there is a large choice of car rental companies, all of which have a presence in the arrivals hall.
-Here is the full list:
+Here is the full list (keep in mind that this is the pre-pandemic list, and that it’s possible that some of the providers might have scaled back their operations);

-Here is a list of the airlines which currently fly into Zagreb:
+Here is a list of the airlines which used to fly into Zagreb before the pandemic:

 Want to keep an eye on plane arrivals?
 You can keep track of live arrivals here.
 In addition, below a map of the arrivals area.